duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/advanced-material.md

 ## Physics, Autonomous Agents
 [Nautre of Code ](http://natureofcode.com )<br>
  Nature Of Code goes through vectors, particle systems, cellular automata, autonomous agents and more.
-The book is in Processing (java) but he also has a Github repo with P5.js examples ( https://github.com/shiffman/The-Nature-of-Code-Examples-p5.js ).
+The book is in Processing (java) but he also has a Github repo with P5.js [examples](https://github.com/shiffman/The-Nature-of-Code-Examples-p5.js).

 ##  Web Frameworks
 [Flask](http://flask.pocoo.org/)<br>